google/WebFundamentals/src/site/device-access/user-location/obtain-location.markdown

 ## Determine the User's Current Location

-The geolocation API offeres a simple 'one-shot' method to obtain the users location  `getCurrentPosition()`.
+The geolocation API offers a simple 'one-shot' method to obtain the users location  `getCurrentPosition()`.
 A call to this method will asynchronously report on the user's  current location.